fmoyaj/International-students-at-Wellesley/README.md

 # International-students-at-Wellesley
 Data science project exploring the international student community at Wellesley College.
-This repository contains two notebooks detailing the collection and analysis of two data sets involving international students at Wellesley College.
+This repository contains two notebooks detailing the collection and analysis of two data sets surrounding international students at Wellesley College.
+This research uses international student data and alum data as primary sources, but the alum data set was not included in this repository due to privacy concerns.

 ### Project Motivation